juliogomez/devops/README.md

 image: juliocisco/callme:latest
 ```

 The _handler.py_ file in the _callme_ folder would include the code for our function.
 Let's include some simple code that returns the input you provide to your function.
-Edit _handler.py_ to include this:
+Edit _handler.py_ to look like this:

 ```
 def handle(req):